 All hail glycerine.

-- Anti irritant: It is thought to influence the protective function of the skin against irritation
+- Anti-Irritant: It is thought to influence the protective function of the skin against irritation

-- Hydrating: Glycerine absorbs its own weight in water over a period of a few days, making it the perfect ingredient for a dry skin.
+- Hydrating: Glycerine absorbs its own weight in water over a period of a few days, making it the perfect ingredient for a dry skin

 As with urea, I feel it is important to recap on the many benefits of glycerine.

-Glycerine deeply hydrates the stratum corneum, and studies have shown that it forms a persistent reservoir in the depth of the stratum corneum, thus reducing the evaporation rate of moisture from the skins surface.
+Studies have found that it forms a persistent reservoir in the depth of the stratum corneum, thus reducing the evaporation rate of moisture from the skin’s surface.